percona/everest-doc/docs/quick-install.md

 # Percona Everest quick install guide

-This section provides instructions for quickly installing and getting started with Percona Everest.
+To quickly get started with Percona Everest, install it using Helm.

 ## Prerequisites